A practical Zendesk Explore reporting tutorial for support managers

 Expert Verified

-This guide is here to help you cut through that complexity.
+This guide is here to help you navigate those features.
 We'll walk through the essentials of getting started with Zendesk Explore reporting.
-But more importantly, we’ll look beyond the standard charts and show you a smarter, quicker way to get the kind of insights that actually help improve your customer experience and team efficiency.
+But more importantly, we’ll look at how to pair standard charts with modern methods to get the kind of insights that actually help improve your customer experience and team efficiency.

 What is Zendesk Explore?

-Simply put, Zendesk Explore is Zendesk’s own analytics tool.
+Simply put, Zendesk Explore is Zendesk’s dedicated analytics tool.
 It’s designed to help you measure and make sense of all the activity happening across your Zendesk suite, including Support, Talk, Chat, and Guide.

 It’s built around three main ideas: